Frequently Asked Questions

 This is a great way to discover if joining our community is right for you.
 During the consultation, you will tour our facility, meet our friendly horses, and enjoy a riding evaluation to assess your skill level or experience your first lesson.
 You will have the time to ask questions and discuss goals with our instructors, who will create a personalized plan to help you succeed.

-or if you aren’t quite ready to jump in the saddle, book a 30-Minute Farm Tour/Meet & Greet available on the same link: https://www.wrenacyn.com/lessons-1
+Or if you aren’t quite ready to jump in the saddle, book a 30-Minute Farm Tour/Meet & Greet available on the same link: https://www.wrenacyn.com/lessons-1

 Where do I go once I arrive?